 That helps them identify themselves and know exactly how every employee’s work affects the entire corporate strategy.

 With all of that in mind, here are three of the most important approaches to corporate strategy.

 Types of Corporate Strategy #1: Growth Platform Strategy

-The next strategy is market development; the business targets new markets with its existing products.
+The next strategy is market development.
+Here, the business targets new markets with its existing products.

 This requires a deep analysis of the new customers you’re trying to target.
 The third one is product development which obviously creates or acquires new products to fulfill the needs of existing consumers that you know so well.

-Types of Corporate Strategy #2: Global Strategies for Expansion
+Types of Corporate Strategy #2: Cost Leadership

 Cost leadership is one of the types of corporate strategy that allow companies to expand.
 In cost leadership, a firm sets out to become the lowest-cost producer in its industry.